orat/netbeans-ocga/README.md

 # netbeans-ocga
 Conformal geometric algebra filetype - integration into the netbeans ide

-This is a plugin to work with with .ocga-files including geometric algebra code in the the DSL [].
+This is a plugin for the Netbeans-IDE to work with with ".ocga"-files including geometric algebra code in the specific [DSL](https://github.com/MobMonRob/DSL4GeometricAlgebra).

-It supports Syntax-Highleighting by [[Textmate https://macromates.com/manual/en/language_grammars]]
+It supports Syntax-Highlighting by [Textmate](Textmate https://macromates.com/manual/en/language_grammars)).
+Further tooling support is planed.

+To use it simply reload it into the running IDE.